rajesh-adk-137/personality_iq_project/README.md

         'ENGINE': 'django.db.backends.mysql',
         'NAME': 'personality_iq_db',
         'USER': 'root',  # Change if necessary
-        'PASSWORD': '',  # Set if you have a MySQL password 'HOST': 'localhost',
+        'PASSWORD': '',  # Set if you have a MySQL password else keep it empty as it is 'HOST': 'localhost',
         'PORT': '3306',
     }